cortesi/ra/docs/chunking.md

 # Chunking Specification

-This document defines the canonical behaviour for document chunking in ra.
-It refines the high-level description in `docs/search.md` and is the source of truth for how markdown and text files are transformed into chunks suitable for indexing and search.
+This document defines how documents are chunked for indexing in ra, and how search results are processed through elbow cutoff and hierarchical aggregation.

 ## Goals